Peter Bock-Schroeder: The Sovjets

 In 1956, one year after the peace treaty between Russia and Germany, Peter Bock-Schroeder was the first West-German photographer to get permission to work in the USSR.
 The task was to travel with an international film crew on the production of the documentary: Russia today, We saw with our eyes.
 The film was approved by the Soviet authorities.
 His journey took him through the huge space of the former Soviet republics - from the oriental south to the far north, from western Russia to the Siberian east.
 On the eve of his departure to West Berlin, Bock-Schroeder sewed most of the exposed rolls of film into his trench coat and brought his work out of Russia into West-Berlin.

 Later career

 During a Reportage in the South of Germany he met his second wife.
-They got married in 1960 in Munich and had four children.
+They married in 1960 in Munich and had four children.
 Peter Bock-Schroeder continued to work for magazines and publishing houses.
 In 1972 he worked with Otl Aicher during the Munich Olympics, as photographer and coordinator of the international press team.
 At the age of 60 he signed a contract with the “Munich International Airport - Press Department”.
 His architectural and portrait works of that time have been published in books and magazines.